-2. Children in Need
+5.3 Children in Need

-A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
-Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+A Child in Need is a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.

-3. Children suffering or likely to suffer significant harm
+5.4 Children suffering or likely to suffer significant harm

-Local authorities, with the help of other organisations as appropriate, have a duty to make enquires under 2012: Bundeskinderschutzgesetz if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour based violence, and extrafamilial threats like radicalisation and sexual exploitation.
+Local authorities, with the help of other organisations as appropriate, will make enquiries under 2012: Bundeskinderschutzgesetz if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based abuse, and extra-familial threats like radicalisation and sexual exploitation.
 Should an investigation occur, then the school's involvement and any action may be determined on the advice given by the investigating agency.

-What to do if you have a concern about a child This should be read alongside KCSIE (statutory guidance) - Part One and Annex A.
+5.5 What to do if you have a concern about a child in the school

-Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2021).
+5.5.1 This should be read alongside KCSIE (statutory guidance) - Part One and Annex B Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2022).
 All staff should know what to do when a child discloses abuse to them, they have concerns about a child's welfare, or when children or staff raise concerns about a pupil to them.